IAA Sees Unusually Large Options Volume (NYSE:IAA)

-IAA, Inc. (NYSE:IAA) saw unusually large options trading on Monday.
-Stock investors purchased 2,298 put options on the company.
-This represents an increase of 2,269% compared to the average volume of 97 put options.
+IAA, Inc. (NYSE:IAA) was the recipient of unusually large options trading on Monday.
+Stock traders bought 15,004 call options on the company.
+This is an increase of approximately 1,321% compared to the typical volume of 1,056 call options.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. grew its holdings in IAA by 2.5% during the 4th quarter.
-BlackRock Inc. now owns 11,454,909 shares of the company’s stock valued at $744,340,000 after buying an additional 281,966 shares in the last quarter.
-MARSHALL WACE ASIA Ltd boosted its position in shares of IAA by 1.0% during the 4th quarter.
-MARSHALL WACE ASIA Ltd now owns 3,668,762 shares of the company’s stock valued at $238,397,000 after acquiring an additional 36,490 shares during the last quarter.
-Brown Advisory Inc. boosted its position in shares of IAA by 3.9% during the 4th quarter.
-Brown Advisory Inc. now owns 3,631,591 shares of the company’s stock valued at $235,980,000 after acquiring an additional 136,324 shares during the last quarter.
-JPMorgan Chase & Co. boosted its position in shares of IAA by 4.1% during the 4th quarter.
-JPMorgan Chase & Co. now owns 3,293,542 shares of the company’s stock valued at $214,014,000 after acquiring an additional 128,229 shares during the last quarter.
-Finally, Canada Pension Plan Investment Board boosted its position in shares of IAA by 6.1% during the 4th quarter.
-Canada Pension Plan Investment Board now owns 3,265,918 shares of the company’s stock valued at $212,219,000 after acquiring an additional 188,197 shares during the last quarter.
+IAA (NYSE:IAA) last posted its quarterly earnings data on Tuesday, February 16th.
+The company reported $0.48 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.43 by $0.05.
+The firm had revenue of $383.50 million during the quarter, compared to the consensus estimate of $364.46 million.
+IAA had a negative return on equity of 246.98% and a net margin of 12.99%.
+Analysts anticipate that IAA will post 1.49 earnings per share for the current year.

-Several brokerages have weighed in on IAA.
-Zacks Investment Research cut IAA from a “buy” rating to a “hold” rating in a research note on Thursday, February 18th.
-Northcoast Research raised IAA from a “neutral” rating to a “buy” rating in a research report on Friday, February 5th.
-One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus target price of $59.90.
+Several brokerages recently weighed in on IAA.
+Northcoast Research upgraded shares of IAA from a “neutral” rating to a “buy” rating in a report on Friday, February 5th.
+Zacks Investment Research raised IAA from a “hold” rating to a “buy” rating and set a $69.00 price objective for the company in a report on Tuesday.
+Five investment analysts have rated the stock with a buy rating, The company presently has an average rating of “Buy” and a consensus target price of $59.50.

 IAA, Inc provides auction solutions for total loss, damaged, and low-value vehicles.
 The company's platform facilitates the marketing and sale of total loss, damaged, and low-value vehicles for a spectrum of sellers.
 Its solutions provide buyers with the vehicles need to, among other things, fulfill vehicle rebuild requirements, replacement part inventory, or scrap demand.